celestiaorg/celestia-app/docs/architecture/adr-007-universal-share-prefix.md

 ### Neutral

-If 127 versions is larger than required, the share format can be updated (in a subsequent version) to reserve fewer bits for the version in order to use some bits for other purposes.
+If 127 versions are larger than required, the share format can be updated (in a subsequent version) to reserve fewer bits for the version in order to use some bits for other purposes.

-If 127 versions is smaller than required, the share format can be updated (in a subsequent version) to occupy multiple bytes for the version.
-For example if the 7 bits are `1111111` then read an additional byte.
+If 127 versions are smaller than required, the share format can be updated (in a subsequent version) to occupy multiple bytes for the version.
+For example, if the 7 bits are `1111111` then read an additional byte.

 ## References